Balance wheel: Better materials

 Before developing Elinvar, Guillaume also invented an alloy to compensate for middle temperature error in bimetallic balances by endowing it with a negative quadratic temperature coefficient.
 This alloy, named anibal, is a slight variation of invar.
 It almost completely negated the temperature effect of the steel hairspring, but still required a bimetal compensated balance wheel, known as a Guillaume balance wheel.
-This design later fell out of use in favor of single metal Invar balances with Elinvar springs.
+This design was mostly fitted in high precision chronometers destined for competition in observatories.
 The quadratic coefficient is defined by its place in the equation of expansion of a material;